Completing the Interpretation of Exodus 3:14

 Therefore, on the occasion of God identifying Himself to Moses and revealing to him His Personal name Ehyeh/I AM, the Divine Self-reflection would have brought to God’s awareness the perfect knowledge that He has of His Personal existence.

-The following conclusion ends Part 6 of the Explanation of the Meaning of the Name: “‘I AM’ is the articulation in God of the knowledge He has of His Personal existence”.
+The following conclusion ends Part 6 of the Explanation of the Meaning of the Name in Part II of this website: “‘I AM’ is the articulation in God of the knowledge He has of His Personal existence”.

 On the occasion of God identifying Himself to Moses using His Personal name Ehyeh/I AM, the Self-awareness occasioned by the Divine Self-reflection would also have been articulated as Ehyeh/I AM.